UnrealContainers/unrealcontainers.github.io/collections/_docs/concepts/gpu-acceleration.md

 - **DirectML:** used for machine learning tasks on GPUs from all vendors under Windows only.

 The set of graphics APIs that are available to software running inside a container determines which GPU features it can access.
 The availability of these APIs varies based on operating system and hardware vendor.
+Note that if you are unable to make use of GPU acceleration for a given configuration then it may still be possible to fall back to [software rendering](#software-rendering) as an alternative.

 ## NVIDIA GPU support for Linux containers